Schramm's formula and the Green's function for multiple SLE: Preliminaries

-We also need to use a boundary estimate for SLE which is convenient to express in terms of excursion measure, see Lemma 4.5 of \cite{LW2013}.

-\begin{lemma} Let $0 < \kappa < 8$.
+We also need to use a boundary estimate for SLE which is convenient to express in terms of extremal distance, see Chapter~IV of \cite{GM2005} for the definition and basic properties we use here.
+For a domain $D$ with $E,F \subset \overline{D}$, we write $d_D(E,F)$ for the conformally invariant extremal distance between $E$ and $F$ in $D$.
+Recall that if $D = \{z: \, r < |z| < R\}$ is the round annulus and $E,F$ are the two boundary components, then $d_D(E,F) = \ln(R/r)/(2\pi)$.
+A crosscut $\eta$ of $D$ is an open Jordan arc in $D$ with the property that the closure of $\eta$ equals $\eta \cup \{x,y\}$, where $x,y \in \partial D$, and $x,y$ may coincide. \begin{lemma} Let $0 < \kappa < 8$.
 Suppose $D$ is a simply connected Jordan domain and let $p,q \in \partial D$ be two distinct boundary points.
 Write $J_{-}, J_{+}$ for the boundary arcs connecting $q$ with $p$ and $p$ with $q$ in the counterclockwise direction, respectively.
 Suppose $\eta$ is a crosscut of $D$ starting and ending on $J_{+}$, see Figure \ref{excursioncrosscut.pdf}.
 Then, if $\gamma$ is chordal SLE$_{\kappa}$ in $D$ from $p$ to $q$,